Arizona Cardinals vs. Detroit Lions NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- At home this year, Detroit is 1-5 overall and 4-2 against the spread.
+- At home this season, Detroit is 1-5 overall and 4-2 against the spread.

-- Detroit has gone over the total in three of six games at home this year.
+- Detroit has gone over the total in three of six home games this season.

-- Arizona is 7-0 overall, and 7-0 against the spread, in away games.
+- Arizona is 7-0 against the spread, and 7-0 overall, in away games.

-- This year, in four of seven away games Arizona has hit the over.
+- In four of seven away games this season, Arizona has gone over the total.

 Powered by Data Skrive.